 1. Lyndon Baines Johnson was part of the success story

-The young LBJ was hired by Harry Jersig, the company president, to open ranch gates for him.
-He was paid 25 cents a day.
-If that doesn’t add some Texas legitimacy to the saga, we don’t know what does.
+The young LBJ was hired by Lone Star president Harry Jersig to open ranch gates for him.
+Jersig paid the future United States President 25 cents a day.
+If that doesn't add some Texas legitimacy to the saga, we don't know what does.